wp-plugins/ubuntu-sidebar/readme.txt

 How Ubuntu sidebar looks see at [ZPop](http://zpop.site90.net/blog/ubuntu-sidebar/) blog.

-On serbian at [Zeljko Popivoda](http://zeljko.popivoda.com/ubuntu-sidebar-wordpress-plugin) blog plugin page.
+In serbian at [Željko Popivoda](http://zeljko.popivoda.com/ubuntu-sidebar-wordpress-plugin) blog plugin page.

 My other plugins: